mgvander/droid-inventory-example/README.md

 	* Uses the base class (Droid) constructor
 * Public Methods:
 	* ToString: return a formatted string containing the variables
-	* CalculateTotalCost: Calculates totalCost by calculating the cost of each selected option and type, and then add it to the base totalCost.
+	* CalculateTotalCost: Calculates totalCost by calculating the cost of each selected option and droid type.
+Then add those values to any costs that can be calculated by the base class.

 There should be two more derived classes from the class Utility with appropriate variables, methods and properties.
+NOTE: Even though Utility is the base class for these droids, Utility itself is still a valid droid option that can be created in the system.

 Janitor: